willybrauner/compose/README.md

 ### `beforeMount()`

 Method called before class component is mounted.
-Current class instance is already available.
+Current class instance is already available but children component instances are not yet.

 ### `mounted()`

 Method called after class component is mounted.
+Children component instances are now available.

 ### `unmounted()`

 Method called after class component is unmounted.
-The parent component observer will called this unmounted method automatically
+The parent component observer will called this unmounted method automatically if the current component is removed from DOM.
-if the current component is removed from DOM.
+All children component instances are also unmounted after this method is called.

 ### `updated()`

-Method called when any children component in DOM subtree changed.
+Method called when any **children** component in DOM subtree changed.

 ## Methods & Properties